Subscribe

 Will a dog’s paw pad heal on its own?

 Blisters will need some care to make sure your dog’s paw pad heals.
-You should use an anti-bacterial wash, bandage the area, avoid rough terrain, and don’t allow your dog to lick their hurt paw.
+You should use an anti-bacterial wash, bandage the area, avoid rough terrain and sharp objects, and don’t allow your dog to lick their hurt paw.

 Can dogs get blisters between their toes?